 MORE TO SEE

 Due to our itinerary we unfortunately only had one full day to explore Dubrovnik.
 We would recommend staying longer in this beautiful place as there is so much more to see and do.
+Head over to Zena's Suitcase to discover some other great ideas for your trip to Dubrovnik.

 Want to see more amazing sites in Croatia?
 Head over to discover the magic of Plitvice Lakes